walterfreeman/phy211/index.md

 ### Upcoming events:

+Quiz 4, covering the conservation of momentum and the conservation of angular momentum, will be next Tuesday.

 <a href="hw/hw6/hw6-2021.pdf">Homework 6</a> is due Friday, April 9, at the start of recitation

 <a href="hw/hw7/hw7-2021.pdf">Homework 7</a> is due Tuesday, April 13, before class